iTwin/iTwinUI/.changeset/rare-buckets-mate.md

 '@itwin/itwinui-react': minor
 ---

-Replaced old virtualization implementation with tanstack virtualization for the `Tree` component.
+Replaced old virtualization implementation with `@tanstack/react-virtual` for the `Tree` component.